All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Fine shoemaking is not typically a process one can reproduce en masse.
 By its very nature, it’s an artisanal craft that often requires decades of experience to perfect, and that’s before we even talk about the complex bespoke process.

-Suffice to say then that there only a handful of truly luxurious brands out there that are dedicated to the craft.
-Many come from predictable places – the UK shoemaking hub of Northamptonshire, or Paris – whereas others new to the scene bring a fresh perspective on traditional styles.
+Suffice to say then that there are only a handful of truly luxurious brands out there that are dedicated to the craft.
+Many come from predictable places – the UK shoemaking hub of Northamptonshire, the Marche region of Italy, or Paris – whereas others new to the scene bring a fresh perspective on traditional styles.

 Either way, the following list features some of the most revered shoemakers operating today.